polina-c/genui-panel/README.md

 1. Open [extension.ts](extension/src/extension.ts) and press F5
 2. Run and Debug > Run Extension

+### Test in IDX

+Create vsix file by running `vsce package`.
+Open the tab "Extensions" in an IDX project.
+Drag and drop vsix file to IDX folder.

 ## UI

 All commands are for the directory `ui`.